IRC careers FAQ

-IRC-UK does not recruit or employ staff for IRC country progammes.
-This is done through our global headquarters in New York and other IRC offices around the world.
-Further information on these positions can be found by searching on our Global Careers Portal.
+IRC UK does not recruit or employ staff for IRC country progammes.
+This is done through the IRC office in New York and other IRC offices around the world.
+Further information on these positions can be found by searching on the IRC Global Careers Portal.

 What benefits are available to IRC-UK staff?

 We offer a range of competitive employee benefits, including 25 days annual leave plus public holidays, (full time staff) with the opportunity to purchase additional days, season ticket/bike loans, Employee Assistance Programme (EAP), flexible working, generous employer pension contributions and access to an online discounts portal including gym membreships, shopping, restaurants and cinemas.
 We also offer onsite yoga classes and massages, as well as annual Christmas and summer social events.
 In addition, we frequently hold interesting lunchtime talks which provide an opportunity to learn from colleagues.